doingandlearning/aoc-2024/readme.md

 I didn't read the question properly and missed some of the edge cases in both parts initially.
 Got there in the end but took longer that I might have liked.

 I updated my Deno running harness.
 Deno.run() is a great way to run another shell command - to do this in Node I'd have to use a child_process.
 This was a lot cleaner!

+## Day 3

+Who said regular expression were useless?
+Thought I was going made for part 2 but the input had changed.
+If you know regex this one was pretty straightforward.

+No new Deno features used today - glad that all of the JS/TS knowledge is transferable though.